Vibrio vulnificus: Sources

 Vibrio vulnificus typically breeds in warm coastal waters.
 Infection generally arises from the consumption of V. vulnificus contaminated seafood or exposure of open wounds to contaminated seawater.
 The bacteria has been observed in oysters, crabs, clams, shrimp, mussels, mullets, and seabass; however, oysters consumption has historically been the most common source of infection.
 Infection via consumption typically occurs with inoculation of at least 1 million V. vulnificus bacteria.

 Symptoms

-Vibrio vulnificus is an extremely virulent bacterium that can cause three types of infections:
+Vibrio vulnificus is an extremely dangerous bacterium that can cause three types of infections: